Viking Eggeling

 For more on Eggeling see the book Viking Eggeling 1880-1925 by Louise O’Konor.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Viking Eggeling" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Viking Eggeling" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools